-All these recent developments further strained and added increasing volatility to the U.S.-Pakistan bilateral relationship, which at present lacks a comprehensive framework to contend with these interrelated issues.
+All these recent developments further strained and added increasing volatility to the U.S.-Pakistan bilateral relationship.

+interrelated issues.
 Yet Pakistan and the U.S do have shared mutual interests in terms of seeing stability in Afghanistan, contending with the problem of extremism, and averting a dangerous escalation in nuclear South Asia.

 While there are several areas on which both countries can potentially converge to form a more mutually beneficial and stable relationship, it is also important to not overestimate the possibilities of convergence.
 It is necessary to carefully select from within the broader set of policy objectives what specific issues are most promising for improving bilateral relations.
-While both nations are, for instance, concerned about the threat of terrorism, their perception of the nature of this threat has often diverged and led to much consternation.
-A nuanced approach to identifying the possibilities of cooperation can, in fact, even facilitate common purposes within the seemingly dissimilar strategic interests of the two countries.
+While both nations are, for instance, concerned about the threat of terrorism, their perception of the nature of this threat has often diverged approach to identifying the possibilities of improving ties needs to be a prioritizing of cooperation can, in fact, even facilitate of near-term and pragmatic measures common purposes within the seemingly dissimilar strategic interests of the two countries.